Marty Hoey

-Marty Hoey (1951 – May 15, 1982) was a mountaineer who took part in a 1982 expedition to Mount Everest.
+Marty Hoey (1951 – May 15, 1982) was a mountaineer and mountain guide who took part in a 1982 expedition to Mount Everest.
 During an attempted ascent that would have made her the first American woman to summit Everest, she plunged over the edge of the Great Couloir to her death, as the result of an unsecured climbing harness.
+She had scaled Washington's Mount Rainier over 100 times, and led expeditions on Alaska's Denali.

-According to Everest expedition leader Lou Whittaker, Hoey was probably the world's best female high-altitude mountaineer at the time of her death.
-She had scaled Washington's Mount Rainier over 100 times and led expeditions on Alaska's Denali.
+Climbing career

-Everest fall and aftermath
+For more than ten years, Hoey worked as a professional guide on Mount Rainier and on Mount McKinley, and she also climbed on more distant ranges.
+Hoey climbed Pik Lenin in 1974 and was a part of the 1976 Nanda Devi expedition.